-So you're waiting for your LSAT score and can’t sleep, can’t eat, can only think about your score.
-Don’t let all this drive you crazy.
+You’re waiting for your LSAT score.
+You can’t sleep, can’t eat, and can only think about your score.
+Don’t let all this drive you crazy!
 Besides, studies have shown that pulling out your hair makes you look frumpy.
 Don’t do it!
 Instead, here’s the smart thing to be doing with your time: put the final touches on your law school applications!
 Essentially, you should be able to click the “Submit” button the moment you receive your LSAT score.

 - Log into your LSAC account and make sure all of your transcripts are in.
 If not, get in touch with the Registrar’s Office at your undergraduate institution and any graduate schools you have attended ASAP.

 - Are you planning to write a “Diversity Statement”?
-Although not all schools ask for one, many do, and it’s always good to have one on hand.
+Although not all schools ask for one, many do and it’s always good to have one on hand.
 The diversity statement basically answers the question, “What will you bring to XYZ Law School?”
 Many students believe that the diversity statement is reserved for those applicants of a specific racial or ethnic background or who are members of an underrepresented minority.
 Not so!
-When law schools say “diversity,” they’re not just talking about race, they’re taking about diversity of experience.
+When law schools say “diversity,” they’re not just talking about race, they’re talking about diversity of experience.

 - Decide whether or not you need to re-take the test.
 If you’re happy with your test score, use it to narrow down the range of schools you wish to apply to approximately 12 (4 safeties, 4 targets, 4 reaches).